JackieChan1402/Student-Attendance-checking-system-using-QR-code/README.md

 ### Authentication Process

-* The system verifies the physical MAC address of student devices to authenticate their presence in class.
+* The system verifies UUID of student devices to authenticate their presence in class.
-* Students must register their device's MAC address with the system via an Android application before attending classes.
+* Students must register their device's UUID address with the system via an Android application before attending classes.

 ### Data Export